ilmente/tadaaa/README.md

 The returned function is called `SuperEventHandler` and **it has the same signature as the input hanlder**.

 Heads up: *when trailing*, the returned value of a `SuperEventHandler` might be `undefined`.
-This is because the `SuperEventHandler` will always return a value by design (should you specify any - if the input `handler` is `void`, ignore this) by *caching* the last returned value and by feeding it to every skipped event.
+This is because the `SuperEventHandler` will always return a value by design (should you specify any - if the input handler is `void`, ignore this) by *cacheing* the last returned value and by feeding it to every skipped event.
 When trailing, the first returned value of the `SuperEventHandler` is `undefined` as no hanlder has been invoked yet.

-*When leading*, on the other hand, the input `handler` is immediately invoked, thus the ruturn type of the `SuperEventHandler` does not contemplate `undefined` values.
+*When leading*, on the other hand, the input handler is immediately invoked, thus the ruturn type of the `SuperEventHandler` does not contemplate `undefined` values.

 ```ts
 type EventHandlerReturnType<